JesusVelaz/SE-Library-Project/README.md

 # SE-Library-Project
-This is a project done in Software Engineering I.
+This is a project done in Software Engineering I using agile principles.

 The purpose of this project was to complete 4 user stories presented.